Discovery and recovery of crystalline materials with property-conditioned transformers: Methods

 \subsection{CIF generation and top perplexity scoring}

 During model inference, sampling is used to generate tokens sequentially.
-This work applies sampling temperature \texttt{T}, as well as \texttt{Top-K} and nucleus \texttt{Top-p} sampling schemes to allow dynamic selection of tokens\cite{fanHierarchicalNeuralStory2018, holtzmanCuriousCaseNeural2019}.
-Tuning them allows sampling from highly likely tokens (reflecting frequent training patterns) to less likely tokens which introduces exploratory randomness during generation.
-The exact parameter values differ from experiment to experiment (See Appendix \ref{app:experimental_protocols}).
+This work applies sampling temperature \texttt{T}, as well as \texttt{Top-K} and nucleus \texttt{Top-p} sampling schemes to allow dynamic selection of tokens~\cite{fanHierarchicalNeuralStory2018, holtzmanCuriousCaseNeural2019}.
+Tuning them allows sampling from highly likely tokens (reflecting frequent training patterns) to less likely tokens, which introduces exploratory randomness during generation.
+The exact parameter values differ from experiment to experiment (See Appendix~\ref{app:experimental_protocols}).

-For crystal structure generation, text prompt and condition pairs are established, with specified levels of verbosity in the prompts.
-With the Residual method for example, we can include any combination of the following: functional property, no cell composition, cell composition, or space-group without needing to retrain the model or repurpose the framework.
+For crystal structure generation, text prompts and condition pairs are established, with specified levels of verbosity in the prompts.
+With the Residual method, for example, we can include any combination of the following: functional property, no cell composition, cell composition, or space group without needing to retrain the model or repurpose the framework.
 For each prompt-condition pair, the model generates candidate CIF structures using the specified sampling parameters.

-A specific workflow was employed for structure recovery tasks to enhance prediction fidelity.
-For CIFs generated in Section \ref{sec:recovery}, outputs underwent three consistency checks using algorithmic validation functions.
-Formula consistency verifies that the chemical formula is of coherent stoichiometry throughout the output CIF.
-Space-group consistency compares the stated space-group symbol in the output against the space-group detected by pymatgen's symmetry analysis with a precision tolerance of $0.1\,\AA$\cite{ongPythonMaterialsGenomics2013}, confirming that the declared symmetry operations match the actual atomic arrangements.
-Sensibility tests apply physical constraints to unit cell parameters, rejecting structures with cell lengths outside $0.5-1000\,\AA$ or cell angles outside $10^\circ-170^\circ$, filtering out geometrically unreasonable crystal structures.
-These self-consistency checks are performed to ensure basic chemical validity of proposed structures.